 Q: Who can apply?

-- the organisation has a legal status such as an incorporated body, cooperative or association; or has a funds manager that has a legal status such as an incorporated body, cooperative or association;
+- has a funds manager that has a legal status of either incorporated body, cooperative or association.

 Q: I have a project but I’m not part of an organisation!
 Can I apply?

 A: Individuals are ineligible to be beneficiaries of grant money in their own right.
 If you are an individual wishing to initiate a project you must seek the support of an incorporated body willing to auspice your application.
 Suitable organisations include not for profit community groups like historical societies and community museums.
 You will need a letter of support from the sponsoring organisation to include in your application.
 The grant will be made out to that organisation if your application is successful.